wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > The shrieker continues to shriek until the disturbance moves out of range and for 1d4 of the shrieker’s turns afterward.
 > <mark>During this time, any creature is _impaired (hearing)_ and _impaired (parasense, echolocation)_ while within 30 feet of the shrieker.</mark>

-This represents that while the shrieking is obviously a distracting nuisance, it is not so bad as to be deafening (which would impart _deprived_ conditions).
+This represents that while the shrieking is obviously a distracting nuisance, it is not so bad as to be deafening (which would impart _nullified_ conditions).

 #### Example 3: The stat block for _Bat_ {#example-3-the-stat-block-for-bat}